 Major requirements in ILL are 10 courses.
 Track A may be appropriate for students with an interest in literary and language studies.
 Required: ITAL 101/102, plus six courses (or more) conducted in Italian and two selected from among a list of approved ICS courses in English that may be taken in either within the department or in various other disciplines offered at the College (i.e. History, History of Art, English, Visual Art and Film Studies, Philosophy, Comparative Literature, Cities, Archaeology, Classics).
 Adjustments will be made for students taking courses abroad.
 Of the courses taken in Italian, students are expected to enroll in the following areas: Dante (ITAL 301), Renaissance (ITAL 304 or 302), Survey (ITAL 307), and two courses on Modern Italian literature (ITAL 380, ITAL 310, ITAL 320, ITAL 306)

 Major requirements in ICS are 10 courses.
 Track B may be appropriate for students with an interest in cultural and interdisciplinary studies.
 The concentration is open to all majors and consists of both interdisciplinary and single-discipline courses drawn from various academic departments at the college.
-Required: ITAL 101/102, plus three courses conducted in Italian and four related courses in English that may be taken either within the department or in an allied-related fields in various disciplines throughout the college, or courses taken on BMC approved study-abroad programs, such as: History, History of Art, Visual Art, and Film Studies, Comparative Literature, Cities, Classics. *Faculty in other programs may be willing to arrange work within courses that may count for the major.
-Courses must be approved by the Chair of the Italian Studies Department.
+Required: ITAL 101/102, plus three courses conducted in Italian and four related courses in English that may be taken either within the department or in allied-related fields in various disciplines throughout the college, or courses taken on BMC approved study-abroad programs, such as: History, History of Art, Visual Art, and Film Studies, Comparative Literature, Cities, Classics. *Faculty in other programs may be willing to arrange work within courses that may count for the major.
+Courses must be approved in advance by the Chair of the Italian Studies Department.

 Major with Honors

 Students may apply to complete the major with honors.
 The honors component requires the completion of a year-long thesis advised by a faculty member in the department.
 Students enroll in the senior year in ITAL 398 and ITAL 399.
 Application to it requires a GPA in the major of 3.7 or higher, as well as a written statement, to be submitted by the fall of senior year, outlining the proposed project (see further below) and indicating the faculty member who has agreed to serve as advisor.
-The full departmental faculty vets the proposals and will decide if honors will be given.
+The full departmental faculty vets the proposals and at the end of senior year will decide if honors will be given.

 University of Pennsylvania